codetit4n/algorithms/lessons/2-insertion-sort/README.md

 # Insertion Sort

+### Run code

+- Sort in [increasing order](./insertion_sort_inc.cpp): `sh increasing`
+- Sort in [decreasing order](./insertion_sort_dec.cpp): `sh decreasing`

+### Notes:

-Insertion sort works best on small number of elements.
+- Insertion sort works best on small number of elements.

-To execute the c++ code run: `sh execute`
+- Think of array as 2 arrays with initially just first element in left array and rest in right array.
+- It takes an element from right side and puts it at the correct index of left side.
+- At all times left side of the array will be sorted.